apotenza92/firefox-merge-windows/README.md

 # Merge Windows

 A simple Firefox extension that allows you to merge all other browser windows into the current window by clicking the plugin button or using the right click menu.
-Includes preference for Zen compatibility.
+Includes preference for [Zen Browser](https://zen-browser.app/) compatibility.

 ## Installation